ArchanaPrabhuG/BY-track-and-trace/README-run.md

 cd chaincode
 npm install

-any change to chiancode you just need to run npm install need not bring down the network
+any change to chaincode you just need to run npm install need not bring down the network

 cd ..
 ./byfnup.sh